 - Scaling: This falooda recipe can be doubled and tripled.

 - Sweetener: No need to any sugar or any other sweetener as the rose syrup itself is very sweet.
 You can add less or more of the rose syrup according to your taste buds or the size of the glass used to assemble the layers of falooda.

 - Jelly: You can skip adding jelly or jello in the recipe as it is an optional ingredient.

 - Nuts: The dry fruits and nuts can be of your choice.

 - Vegan option: Use almond milk and vegan ice cream for a vegan falooda.
 You can add agar agar jelly or vegan jello.

 - Leftovers: The remaining soaked basil seeds and sev can be kept in the refrigerator and stays well for a couple of days.
 Soaked sabja seeds can be added to lemon based drinks, rose-based drinks, any sharbat or even just plain water or chilled milk.

-This falooda recipe post from the archives first published in May 2014 has been republished and updated on April 2021.
+This Falooda recipe post from the archives first published in May 2014 has been updated and republished on March 2023.